theainerd/MLInterview/Statistics.md

 Bernoulli variables are typically used to model binary random variables.
 ## Central Limit Theorem

+The Central Limit Theorem states that the sampling distribution of the sample means approaches a normal distribution as the sample size gets larger — no matter what the shape of the population distribution.
+This fact holds especially true for sample sizes over 30.

+## Confidence Intervals

+A confidence interval is how much uncertainty there is with any particular statistic.
+Confidence intervals are often used with a margin of error.
+It tells you how confident you can be that the results from a poll or survey reflect what you would expect to find if it were possible to survey the entire population.

 ## Hypothesis Testing

 Hypothesis testing in statistics is a way for you to test the results of a survey or experiment to see if you have meaningful results. <br>